Summer is coming to an end, and it’s time to plant Fall annuals!

-What to plant you say?
-Here’s a list of our favorites and how to use them, almost all of them grown locally by Fredriks Nursery!
+What to plant, you say?
+Here’s a list of our favorite Fall and Winter flowers and how to use them, almost all of them grown locally by Fredriks Nursery.

-Calendula a.k.a.
-Pot Marigold (not pictured) – this annual is the the Marigold of the winter.
-Considered a mid range -tall growing flower for fall, the bright and cheery flower petals are edible and used in salads, soups and to color soaps and other homemade concoctions.
+Calendula: a.k.a.
+Pot Marigold – this annual is the Marigold of the winter.
+Considered a mid-range, tall growing flower for Fall, the bright and cheery flower petals are edible!
+You can use them in salads, soups, and to color soaps and other homemade concoctions.
 Grow in part to full sun.

-Flowering Cabbage & Flowering Kale – great for bold texture and color, flowering cabbage and kale are must haves in the garden or mixed containers.
-Flowering cabbage has large smooth leaves while flowering kale have very frilly leaves.
+Flowering Cabbage & Flowering Kale – great for bold texture and color, flowering cabbage and kale are must-haves in the garden or mixed containers.
+Flowering cabbage has large smooth leaves, while flowering kale has very frilly leaves.
 Grow in part to full sun.

-Pansies – known for their wide selection of colors, pansies are fantastic for winter color in the yard.
-Blotch pansies have the dark centers or choose from solid color pansies.
+Pansies – known for their wide selection of colors, Pansies are fantastic for winter color in the yard.
+Blotch pansies have dark centers, or choose from solid color pansies.
 Lower growing and great for mass plantings or just in containers.
 Grow in part to full sun.

-Snapdragons – known for their height and unique flower they can really make a statement as you can see in the photo from a customer’s garden.
+Snapdragons – known for their height and unique flower they can really make a statement.
 Snaps are available as tall as 3′ or as short as 8″ and a few sizes in between.
-Best grown in full sun they put their best bloom out in the spring.
+Best grown in full sun, they put their best bloom out in the spring.
 The dwarf varieties are great for containers.

-Primrose – these in-between season fillers may have a short life but very high impact.
-Usually planted in January as 4″ plants already blooming when we are all looking for a little more cheeriness in the yard.
-Grow in part to full sun, well-drained soil and do not keep wet in order to keep these show stoppers happy.
+Primrose – these in-between season fillers may have a short life but a very high impact.
+Usually planted in January as 4″ plants, they are already blooming when we’re all looking for a little more cheeriness in the yard!
+Grow in part to full sun, well-drained soil, and do not keep wet to keep these show stoppers happy.

-Stock (not pictured) – is an old fashioned flower prized for it’s intense, sweet fragrance and great cut flower.
-Best planted in the fall they will bloom in the spring.
-Grow in part to full sun and well drained soil.
+Stock – is an old-fashioned flower prized for it’s intense, sweet fragrance and great cut flower.
+Best planted in the fall, they will bloom in the spring.
+Grow in part to full sun and well-drained soil.